Campbell University: Statistics

 Biography

-Clayton Holmes Aiken is an American singer, television personality, actor, politician, and activist.
+Clayton Holmes Aiken is an American singer, television personality, actor and political activist.
 Aiken finished second place on the second season of American Idol in 2003, and his debut album, Measure of a Man, went multi-platinum.
 He released four more albums on the RCA label, Merry Christmas with Love (2004), A Thousand Different Ways (2006), the Christmas EP All is Well (2006), and On My Way Here (2008).
 Since then he has released two more albums, both with Decca Records: Tried and True (2010) and Steadfast (2012).
 Aiken has also had eleven tours in support of his albums.
 In all, he has sold over 5 million albums, and is the fourth-highest-selling American Idol alumnus.

 2. Eric Swalwell